-Droughts, floods and hurricanes have always forced people to leave an area in search of safer homes, but as our climate heats and changes, it is expected that such disasters will worsen in both intensity and regularity, meaning vast numbers of people could be displaced.
+Droughts, floods and hurricanes have always forced people to leave an area in search of safer homes, but as our climate heats and changes, it is expected that such disasters will worsen in both intensity and regularity, creating vast numbers of climate refugees.

 It is not possible to say with any certainty how many climate refugees there are now or how many there will be in the future.
-However, we do know that 24.2 million people—equivalent to the whole population of Taiwan1 – were displaced by disasters in 2016, with most of those being due to weather events, and storms in particular.2 The regions most badly affected were South and East Asia, while China, India and the Philippines had the highest absolute numbers displaced.
+However, we do know that 24.2 million people—equivalent to the whole population of Taiwan—were displaced by disasters in 2016, with most of those being due to weather events, and storms in particular.
+The regions most badly affected were South and East Asia, while China, India, and the Philippines had the highest absolute numbers displaced.

-Unsurprisingly, perhaps, small island states suffer disproportionately.3 According to the Internal Displacement Monitoring Centre, low- and lower middle-income countries tend to be the worst affected – places where there are ‘high levels of socio-economic vulnerability’ and less capacity to cope.4
+Unsurprisingly, perhaps, small island states suffer disproportionately.
+According to the Internal Displacement Monitoring Centre, low- and lower middle-income countries tend to be the worst affected – places where there are ‘high levels of socio-economic vulnerability’ and less capacity to cope.

-In short, it is those who are already most vulnerable that climate change will most affect.
+In short, it is those who are already more vulnerable that climate change will most affect.
 And there is little legal recourse or help.
-People who flee their own countries because they have a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group or political opinion, are afforded some legal protection.
+People who flee their own countries because they have a well-founded fear of being persecuted because of their race, religion, nationality, membership of a particular social group, or political opinion, are afforded some legal protection.
 Those who flee because their home is under water through no fault of their own are not.

 Islands under water